Microgreen Grow Mats Verse Soil: Which is Better, Hemp, Bamboo, or Soil?

 The quick short answer is I'm not giving up on them.

-The microgreens didn't start out very well.
-The plants didn't look as good as those grown on either of the other media.
-The end result produced sturdy, full trays of microgreens.
+The microgreens didn’t start out very well.
+The plants didn’t look as good as those on the other media.
+The result produced sturdy, full trays of microgreens.
 However, they were short and had much smaller leaves.

 The bamboo mats didn't perform as well as the hemp mat.
 But I learned a few things from this test and will be changing up how I grow them.
 More on this below.